Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Experiment

 More qualitative results are shown in Fig. \ref{fig:compare}.
-It is obvious that our predicted depth maps have superior visual performance compared to other methods.
-For instance, in rows 1-2, the scanning pattern of RadarNet is particularly severe in the night environment, making the shape of objects in the scene hard to recognize.
-The depth map predicted by DORN contains grid artifacts.
-In addition, our predicted depth map has a more accurate object shape perception, benefiting from the introduction of radar-aware mask decoder.
-As shown in Fig. \ref{fig:compare} rows 2-5, our predicted shapes of people, cars, etc. are more accurate and the car windows are not sliced or adhered to additional objects.
-In summary, our proposed method achieves better accuracy, speed, and visualization compared to previous methods.
+It is obvious that our predicted depth maps had superior visual performance compared to other methods.
+For instance, in rows 1-2, the scanning pattern of RadarNet \cite{singh2023depth} was particularly severe in the night environment, making the shape of objects in the scene hard to recognize.
+The depth maps predicted by DORN \cite{lo2021depth} contained grid artifacts.
+In contrast, our predicted depth maps had more accurate object shape perceptions, which may benefit from the introduction of the Radar-aware Mask Decoder.